 Mike has also been recognized in Super Lawyers New York—Metro in Nonprofit, Schools & Education, and Health Care (2012).
 A Thomson Reuters publication, Super Lawyers evaluates lawyers based on a peer-review surveys and independent research.

 Mike is a member of the American, New York State, District of Columbia, and Florida bar associations and the National Association of College and University Attorneys.
-He is currently a board member of Charity Navigator, Mother Cabrini Health Foundation, and the George Eastman Museum.
-Mike is honored to have served on New York Attorney’s Leadership Committee on Nonprofit Revitalization.
+He is currently vice chair of the board of Charity Navigator and board member at Mother Cabrini Health Foundation.